sjl/adopt/docs/01-usage.markdown

 ### Single-Parameter Options

-To define an option that takes a parameter and only keeps the last one given, we can do something like:
+To define an option that takes a parameter and only keeps the last one given, you can do something like:

+    :::lisp
     (defparameter *option-repository*
       (adopt:make-option 'repository
         :parameter "PATTERN"